greenruby/grn-static/pages/about.md

-At that time I had to test [Mailchimp][2] service for one of our projects, so because they offer a free package when volume is not too big, I thought I should just create that newsletter as a public freeely available publication.
+At that time I had to test [Mailchimp][2] service for one of our projects, so because they offer a free package when volume is not too big, I thought I should just create that newsletter as a public freely available publication.

-So in february 2013 I sent the first Green Ruby Newsletter to 3 subscribers.
-Well, mostly our team :) Then it became a weekly habit, so I got a domain name for it, and organicaly it's growing slowly.
+So in February 2013 I sent the first Green Ruby Newsletter to 3 subscribers.
+Well, mostly our team :) Then it became a weekly habit, so I got a domain name for it, and organically it's growing slowly.

 ## The publication process

-Now that it became a well rounded habit, the process stabilised in an efficient routine.
+Now that it became a well rounded habit, the process stabilized in an efficient routine.

 At first I have been using a lot of rss readers, first Google reader, then they closed, I used [Newsblur][3] and then [Feedspot][4], [Prismatic][10] and [Reddit][12].